webstudio-is/webstudio/README.md

 6. Run `yarn`
 7. Run `yarn dev` - local URL will be logged

-To create a new site or open an existing one go to dashboard at `<url>/dashboard`.

 ## Deployment to Vercel

 1. [import your Git repository](https://vercel.com/new) into Vercel, and it will be deployed.